www.solidarites.org

 • Establishment of income-generating activities and village savings and credit associations

-• In the absence of functioning basic services, support the development of vulnerable populations by addressing structural needs while strengthening their environment
+• In the absence of functional basic services, support the development of vulnerable populations by addressing structural needs while strengthening their environment

 • Improve public health by providing an appropriate response